Mohammed Burhanuddin I: Life Before Da'i al-Mutlaq

 Mohammed Burhanuddin was born in the same year his father became 47th Da'i al-Mutlaq of the Dawoodi Bohra community.
 He served his father and also served his uncle the 48th Da'i al-Mutlaq Abdul Husain Husamuddin.
 So Mohammed Burhanuddin had the honor of serving two Da'i al-Mutlaq.

 At the age of 15 Mohammed Burhanuddin was conferred Hadiyat (a title for learned) and the laqab (name to be used after the first name) of Burhanuddin by his father.
 His father also prepared Mohammed Burhanuddin to take up the responsibilities of a Da'i al-Mutlaq and appointed him as the raas ul hudood (a position of esteem in Dawoodi Bohra sect).

 After the demise of his father he served his uncle the 48th Da'i al-Mutlaq Abdul Husain Husamuddin with the same zeal and dedication as he served his father.
 His uncle appointed him as Mukasir e Dawat (The third highest position in Dawoodi Bohra sect).
 He was also the Wali of Mumbai.

 When he visited Karbala for the ziyarat of Imam Husain accompanied by Aaisaheba Amatulla Aaisaheba, he asked her to stand very close to the Zarih Mubarak of Imam Husain so that the child in her womb can get the blessings of Imam Husain.
 At that time that child in her womb was Taher Saifuddin.

 In the year 1891 AD his uncle 48th Da'i al-Mutlaq decided to go to Mumbai.
 At the time of his departure he said, "I am leaving my mansoos (appointed successor by nass) and jaan nasheen Mohammed Burhanuddin behind me."
 In this way his uncle did nass upon him.
 His uncle became ill during the journey.
 When his uncle reached Ahmedabad, the ailment became very serious so his uncle again performed nass upon him before important post holders of the Dawoodi Bohra community and took a pledge (misaq) from them to uphold the nass and died.
 And Mohammed Burhanuddin became the 49th Da'i al-Mutlaq of the Dawoodi Bohra sect.
 At that time he was in Mumbai but was not able to go to Ahmedabad due to heavy rains.
-Even the skies were morning the demise of Abdul Husain Husamuddin.
+Even the skies were mourning the demise of Abdul Husain Husamuddin.